mattleibow/SkiaSharp.Extended.Iconify/README.md

  - **WeatherIcons** - http://weathericons.io/

 These are just what we have now, but it is very simple to add some more.
+All we need is the `.ttf` font file and some mapping from a name to the unicode character.

 ## Advanced